chaudhariniraj/NJ-customer-chatbot-solution-accelerator/README.md

   - **Intelligent customer support**

-Enable conversational AI agents that understand customer intent and provide accurate, contextual responses by routing queries to specialized agents that access product catalogs and policy documents through Foundry IQ.
-The orchestrator agent automatically selects the appropriate specialist (Product Lookup or Policy/Knowledge) based on the query, reducing support ticket volume and improving customer satisfaction with 24/7 availability.
+Enable conversational AI agents that understand customer intent and provide accurate, contextual responses by routing queries to specialized agents that access catalogs and policy documents through Foundry IQ.
+The orchestrator agent automatically selects the appropriate specialist based on the query, reducing support ticket volume and improving customer satisfaction with 24/7 availability across text and voice.

-- **Accelerated product discovery**
+- **Accelerated discovery**

-Help customers find products faster through natural language queries and intelligent search.
-Enable personalized recommendations based on customer needs, preferences, and conversation context, increasing conversion rates and average order value.
+Help customers find products, services, or account offerings faster through natural language queries and intelligent search.
+Enable personalized recommendations based on needs, preferences, and conversation context, increasing engagement and conversion.

+- **Reusable embeddable chat**

+Ship a single chat widget and backend that plug into different industry hosts.
+Scenario packs swap data, instructions, and branding without rebuilding the chat stack from scratch.

 - **Scalable and maintainable architecture**

-Deliver consistent customer experiences at scale with a microservices architecture that separates concerns between product lookup and knowledge management.
-The Microsoft Foundry Agent Framework enables easy extension with new agents, data sources, or capabilities as business needs evolve.
+Deliver consistent customer experiences at scale with a separation between the industry host and the chat service.
+The Microsoft Foundry Agent Framework enables easy extension with new agents, scenarios, or data sources as business needs evolve.

 </details>